Ali ShawFounder, Executive Editor, Audiobook Producer

 Ali founded Indigo in 2006 and has edited a diverse range of nonfiction authors from Ram Dass to Rodney King, from Chade-Meng Tan to Kim Barnouin, and many emerging writers.
 She began editing audiobooks in 2018 and launched audiobook production as an Indigo service in 2020.

-Ali also helps coordinate the Pacific Northwest Booksellers Association trade show and a judge for several literary contests.
-Her own nonfiction has been published in VoiceCatcher, r.k.v.r.y., Hippocampus Magazine, and the anthology Celebrating Animal Rescue.
+Ali also helps coordinate the Pacific Northwest Booksellers Association trade show and has been a judge for several literary contests.
+Her book, Write Book (Check).
+Now What?, came out in 2021, and her short creative nonfiction has been published in Cirque, VoiceCatcher, r.k.v.r.y., and Hippocampus Magazine, among others.
 She was a 2015 finalist for the Victoria A. Hudson Prize.